terrill37/php-plots/README.md

         git clone --recursive git@github.com:terrill37/php-plots.git

-1. Copy the example/htaccess file into .htaccess and edit its content to suit your needs.
+1. Copy the .htaccess file into .htaccess on the webpage directory and edit its content to suit your needs.

+    a. .htaccess restricts webpage access to valid users from group

+    b. edit .htaccess for your restrictions

-        cp -p example/htaccess .htaccess
+    c. .htaccess is not required for webpage to work cp -p php-plots/.htaccess .htaccess
-        $EDITOR .htacces
+        $EDITOR .htaccess

 1. Copy res/  jsroot/ and index.php into your web page top directory.